chentianran/chentianran.github.io/teaching/math-1050/syllabus.markdown

 However, calculators with CAS capability such as TI-89 or higher or similar (Typically with a QUERTY keyboard) are __prohibited__ in all exams and quizzes.
 <!-- Please bring the calculator to all class meetings and exams. -->
-You may use the calculator for each test, but you will be required to show all work on tests.
+You may use the calculator for each test, but they are not necessary.
-If no work is shown, you will receive zero credit.
-You are here to learn mathematics and a calculator should only be used as a learning tool.

 <!-- ## Reading assignments